Retiring in Greece: a complete guide to living your best life in the Mediterranean

 Tax identification number (TIN) requirement

 Every adult in Greece – including expats and golden visa holders – must obtain an AFM (Tax Identification Number).
-It’s mandatory for:
+It’s used for essentials like banking and property transactions.

 Double taxation treaties – US & Greece